 1 Tbsp jalapeño, finely chopped (see note above, if sensitive to heat)

 1 1/2 cup halved cherry tomatoes

 15.5 ounce can of chickpeas, drained and rinsed

 1/4 cup raw pumpkin seeds

-1. In a dry medium saucepan, add millet.
+1. First, you’ll cook the millet for the salad.
+In a dry medium saucepan, add millet.
 Stirring it constantly, toast the millet over medium-low heat for ~4 minutes.
 Add the 2 cups of broth and cover with a lid.
 Bring to a boil, then turn it down to a simmer.
 Simmer covered for 15 minutes.
 Remove from heat and let it sit with the lid on for, at least, 10 minutes.
 Then, either leave the lid on or remove it, and allow the millet to completely cool down.

 2. While the millet is boiling, add the garlic and olive oil to a small skillet.
 Turn the burner up to high.
 When the garlic starts to sizzle (like the picture above), immediately turn off the burner and remove the skillet from heat.
 Allow the garlic olive oil to completely cool.

-3. When the garlic olive oil is completely cool, add it to a large mixing bowl with the basil, cilantro, mint, jalapeño, lime juice, white wine vinegar and salt.
+3. When the garlic olive oil is completely cool, add it to a large salad bowl with the basil, cilantro, mint, jalapeño, lime juice, white wine vinegar and salt.
 Gently mix together.

 4. Add the completely cooled millet, the cherry tomatoes and the chickpeas to the large salad bowl.
 Stir until well combined.